 Instructor Quimpo shared a few of his takeaways from Ms. Medina’s speech.
 He mentioned that the bootcampers should always choose their battles.
 “Hindi lang sa lovelife,” he added as the class shared a few laughs.
 “Don’t compare your milestone to others’.
 My older brother used to tell me that you can either be a small fish in a big sea or a big fish in a small sea.
 Either way, make sure to make the most out of everything.”

 Awarding of Certificates

 With Instructor Charles’ closing remarks, it was time for the most awaited part of the culminating activity — the awarding of students for successfully completing their training!
-The certificates were given out by Instructor Terrence to the following graduates:
+The certificates were given out by Instructor Terrence to 16 graduates of this batch.

 Top Academic Performers